Connect with others who understand.

 Metabolic Syndrome

 Metabolic syndrome is a group of conditions that increases the risk of cardiovascular disease, stroke, and type 2 diabetes.
-People with metabolic syndrome may have a cluster of medical conditions, including:
+People with metabolic syndrome may have several medical conditions, including:

 • Hypertension (high blood pressure)